fmrtl73/pxdocs/content/install-with-other/operate-and-maintain/performance-and-tuning/fio.md

 ```

 Additional Factors to consider when running a read test:
-* Every read test should be preceeded by a dataset population step.
+* Every read test should be preceded by a dataset population step.
 * Before starting the test make sure the cache is purged, to prevent cache reads.
 * Use the option "--readonly" to direct fio to perform read on existing dataset.